benwilcock/systems-techdocs/tanzu-application-platform-system/docs/help.md

 # Getting Help With Tanzu Application Platform

+There are lots of places where you can get help using the Tanzu Application Platform.

 ## The Tanzu Application Platform Documentation.

 The documentation for all versions of Tanzu Application Platform can be found [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html).